-The forests of Cerro Chucantí still harbor populations of wildlife of great Conservation concern, like the Critically Endangered Black-headed Spider Monkey (Ateles fusciceps rufiventris), the Endangered Baird´s Tapir (Tapirus bairdii), as well as Vulnerable species such as the Great Curassow (Crax rubra), and Puma (Puma concolor), whose populations are extremely vulnerable to habitat loss, fragmentation, and overhunting.
+The geographic isolation of the Cerro Chucantí mountaintop has allowed its fauna and flora to differentiate considerably, such that it contains several locally endemic species and subspecies found nowhere else on Earth.
+The forests of Cerro Chucantí also continue to harbor populations of wildlife of great Conservation concern, like the Critically Endangered Black-headed Spider Monkey (Ateles fusciceps rufiventris), the Endangered Baird´s Tapir (Tapirus bairdii), and Vulnerable species such as the Great Curassow (Crax rubra), and Puma (Puma concolor), whose populations are extremely vulnerable to habitat loss, fragmentation, and overhunting.

-Cerro Chucantí has been designated an Important Bird Area by the Panama Audubon Society and is rated as a High-Priority Endemic Bird Area of the World (EBA 024: Darien Highlands) by Birdlife International with such specialties as the endemic Beautiful Treerunner (Margarornis bellulus), an endemic race of Russet-crowned Quail-Dove (Geotrygon goldmani oreas), and an undescribed race of the Varied Solitaire (Myadestes coloratus spp.)
+Cerro Chucantí has been designated an Important Bird Area by the Panama Audubon Society and is rated as a High-Priority Endemic Bird Area of the World (EBA 024: Darien Highlands) by Birdlife International with such specialties as the endemic Beautiful Treerunner (Margarornis bellulus), an endemic race of Russet-crowned Quail-Dove (Geotrygon goldmani oreas), and an undescribed race of the Varied Solitaire (Myadestes coloratus spp.).